 A wide variety of biological samples can be used including cell monolayers, tissue up to 0.3 mm, cell suspensions, and whole small animals (e.g. nematodes) or embryos (e.g. fruit flies).

 Specimens are frozen within milliseconds, immediately immobilizing highly dynamic processes and eliminating artefacts commonly seen after traditional TEM processing such as disruption of ultrastructure due to osmotic stress or temperature changes.

-If you are interested in high pressure freezing of your samples please contact Martin Schauflinger.
+If you are interested in high pressure freezing of your samples please contact DeAna Grant.
 You can find more information here: